 Prince Andrew accuser slams 'ridiculous excuses'

-London, Dec 2 (AFP) An American woman who claims she was trafficked by Jeffrey Epstein to have sex with Prince Andrew criticised the royal's "ridiculous excuses" in an interview to be broadcast Monday.
+London, Dec 3 (AFP) An American woman who claims she was trafficked by Jeffrey Epstein to have sex with Prince Andrew criticised the "ridiculous excuses" from the royal's side in an interview aired on Monday.
 The interview was recorded before Andrew's own BBC interview, which prompted him to stand down from public duties because of a backlash at his defence of his friendship with Epstein.

 But Virginia Giuffre called on the British public to support her as she dismissed claims initially made by the prince's backers that a photograph apparently showing him with his arm around her might not be genuine.
 "The people on the inside are going to keep coming up with these ridiculous excuses like his arm was elongated or the photo was doctored," she told the BBC's Panorama programme.

 "I'm calling BS (bullshit) on this.
 He knows what happened, I know what happened.
-And there's only one of us telling the truth," she said in clips released in advance.
-Andrew himself doubted the authenticity of the photograph during his badly-received interview, saying "nobody can prove whether or not that photograph has been doctored."
+And there's only one of us telling the truth," she said.
+"It's a real photo.
+I've given it to the FBI for their investigation."
+Andrew himself doubted the authenticity of the photograph during his badly received interview, saying "nobody can prove whether or not that photograph has been doctored."

+The financier initially lured her with an offer of a job as a masseuse, but soon began abusing her, according to Giuffre.
+She accused Epstein of bringing her to London in 2001, where she was introduced to Andrew and Epstein's socialite girlfriend Ghislaine Maxwell.

-She said the prince asked her for a dance at a nightclub, telling Panorama he was "the most hideous dancer I've ever seen in my life.
+The prince asked her for a dance at a nightclub, she recalled, telling Panorama he was "the most hideous dancer I've ever seen in my life".
 "His sweat was like it was raining basically everywhere," she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)